 My today’s recipe is a humble curry.
 But why am I sharing a curry recipe today when it’s summer season, you may ask.
 I know, the time says it’s summer and the temperature says it’s not.
 So now I am really craving for a hot curry.
 So, I intended to make this egg drop curry again for dinner tonight.
 I made it last week and I am making it today again because any type of egg curry is my family’s comfort meal.
 They are up for it any time of the day, week, month.

 I ate both of these versions at her home and no matter what gravy she used, the curry always came out fabulous — just finger-licking good.
 She also told me that ‘Egg Drop Curry’ is amongst the most common curries prepared in most of the Andhra families for lunch or dinner.
+If you are looking for Poached Egg Curry Without Coconut, or Broken Egg Curry Andhra Style then this recipe is for you.

 This curry is widely cooked and quite popular because of the following reasons: